Disruption

 Turn the corner

-We developed the thinking and practice of ‘turn the corner’ in response to the questions that usual change methods fail to answer.
+The thinking and practice of ‘turn the corner’ are a response to the questions that traditional change methods leave unanswered.